ARTICLE

 • If you don’t regularly delete calendars you can end up with a messy workplace with hundreds of calendars.

-• if you have more than 5 people working on the project the calendar can become extremely cluttered.
+• If you have more than 5 people working on the project the calendar can become extremely cluttered.
 Here is an example of 10 or so events at the same time.
 It is unreadable.

 google calendar event overload